Premik/blender_rhubarb_lipsync_ng/README.md

      ![ActionFilters](doc/img/ActionFilters.png)

-1. Select or create `NLA Track` pair.
-It is possible to place the mapped Cue actions on a single track.
-But **two tracks** are preferable since it allows the placed `Action strips` to interleave and fluently blend their influence.
+1. Select or create `NLA Track`.
+For 2D animation use a single track.
+But for 3D **two tracks** are preferable since it allows the placed `Action strips` to interleave and fluently blend their influence.

    ![Frame range](doc/img/NLATrackSelection.png)

 1. You can tweak the `Strip placement settings`.
-Note this section is currently being redesigned and will be simplified in the future.
+For 2D animation the `In Out Blend Type` should be `No Blending`

    ![Placement Settings](doc/img/placementSettings.png)